The University of Osaka Instruction Manual (Student Life Guide)

 We hold books and magazines that are indispensable for studying at university, and provide e-journals, e-books and databases.
 In addition, each of the four libraries has a variety of spaces tailored to the purpose of learning, including the "Learning Commons," a space for group discussions and collaborative learning. | |

 This special information on how to use the library will aid you in your research activities.
-Included in this special information is the significance of literature research, the flow of literature acquisition, the resources available at Osaka University, and the use of the university library network that supports research activities. | |
+Included in this special information is the significance of literature research, the flow of literature acquisition, the resources available at the University of Osaka, and the use of the university library network that supports research activities. | |

 At these facilities, you can enjoy self-study, discussions in groups, and scientific experiments. | |